-If you have time to prepare before seeing your doctor, here's some information to help you get ready for your appointment, and what you might expect from your doctor.
+If you have time to prepare before seeing your doctor, here's some information to help you get ready for your appointment.

 What you can do

 - Be aware of any pre- or post-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
+When you call for the appointment, ask if there's anything you need to do in advance.

 - Write down your key medical information.
 If you are going to see a new doctor, bring a summary of other conditions for which you're being treated, as well as recent medical appointments or hospitalizations.

 - Bring all of your medications with you, preferably in their original bottles.
 If the doctor you are seeing doesn't have access to your medical records or previous imaging tests, such as X-rays or CT scans, try to get copies to take with you.

 - Take along a family member or friend.
 Aspergillosis can be a medical emergency.
 Take someone who can understand and recall all the information your doctor provides and who can stay with you if you need immediate treatment.

 - Write down questions to ask your doctor.